-When you are in the unattended mode with the PRO answering the phone for you, one of the most notable changes is that you are allowed a sign-on message.
-If you have a little explanation of your system or just want to let people know just what computer they are connected to, you are now able to do that.
+When you are in the unattended mode with the PRO answering the phone for you, one of the most notable changes is that you are allowed a If you have a little sign-on message. explanation of your system or just want to let people know just what computer they are connected to, you are now able to do that.
 One of the things to watch when using the PRO in the unattended mode is the new meaning of the 'H' command.
 It now means HANG-UP!
 So if you go for help and lose the carrier, you know that you are in the new PRO.
 I have found that you can get help from both versions by typing a '?' instead of 'H'.
 This seems to be a safer approach.
-This also points out the NEW 'H' command that is a little more 'elegant' than just disconnecting from than just disconnecting someone's computer.
+This also points out the NEW 'H' command that is a little more 'elegant' than just disconnecting someone's computer.